ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `owo` (15:08 May 30): Added StartHere.wav, which can be stegged to lead to the rest of the hw

 `owo` (18:33 May 30): Added comments to steg files and fixed commit issue on local side

+`:3` (19:45 May 30): Corrected the homework for legibility.
+Edited down the slides a bit.